urlennia/urlennia/README.md

  <h2>The Dominions of Urlennia</h2>

 Urlennia is a sovereign nation of natural, sentient beings living in communal harmony, safeguarded by the preeminence of our constitution under the divine covering of the Creator (Revelation 22:13, Isaiah 40:28, Deuteronomy 32:4).
 We are devoted to the general welfare of the individual and the sanctity of the family institution, casting away the vestiges of a disgraced history of colonial subjugation and the sword of color prejudice.
 We embark on a new trajectory, built upon the foundation of love, peace, freedom, truth, and justice.
-Forever mindful of the trappings of spiritual warfare that burden nations, we stand firm in faith, holding to the promise of John 3:16.
+Forever mindful of the trappings of spiritual warfare that burden nations, we stand firm in faith, holding to the promises of the most high El Elyon.
 <br><br>
-Sustained by a growing AgriTech ecosystem to feed our promising nation and the international trade of our decentralized national currency, the Urlennian Digital Coin (URDC), we empower our nationals with financial independence, transparency, and control over their economic future.
+Urlennia’s progressive humanitarian state is a dynamic social system combining universal access, fair contributions, lifecycle security, and economic vitality.
+It ensures that all nationals thrive, businesses innovate, and society remains resilient and equitable.
 <br><br>
 Interested in becoming a Urlennian national please review the requirements for naturalization: